sergio11/document_search_engine_architecture/README.md

 ### Apache Kafka

+Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 <img width="auto" src="./images/apache_kafka_1.PNG" />
 <img width="auto" src="./images/apache_kafka_2.PNG" />

 ### Apache Hadoop HDFS

+The Hadoop Distributed File System (HDFS) is a distributed file system designed to run on commodity hardware.
+It has many similarities with existing distributed file systems.
+However, the differences from other distributed file systems are significant.
+HDFS is highly fault-tolerant and is designed to be deployed on low-cost hardware.
+HDFS provides high throughput access to application data and is suitable for applications that have large data sets.
+HDFS relaxes a few POSIX requirements to enable streaming access to file system data.
+HDFS was originally built as infrastructure for the Apache Nutch web search engine project.
+HDFS is now an Apache Hadoop subproject.

 <img width="auto" src="./images/hdfs_1.PNG" />
 <img width="auto" src="./images/hdfs_2.PNG" />